Skip to content

 What can I do with PowerOn Pipelines?

-Here are the capabilities that are available and coming to PowerOn Pipelines:
+Here are the capabilities that are available in PowerOn Pipelines:

-• Symitar integration over SSH - uses our SSH connector to safely and securely deploy, install, and validate PowerOn within an Azure Pipeline
+• Symitar Integration - Choose between SSH or HTTPs connectors to safely and securely deploy, install, and validate PowerOn within an Azure Pipeline

-Connect directly to your Symitar core over SSH through an Azure Pipeline to validate PowerOns when a PR is opened or even deploy & install when they're complete.
+Connect to your Symitar core through an Azure Pipeline to validate PowerOns when a PR is opened or deploy & install when they're complete.
+Each task supports both connection methods:

 Available Tasks: